mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 | **decimalAsNumber** | Whether the query should return decimal as Number.
 If enable, this might return approximate values. |*boolean* | false |
 | **bigIntAsNumber** | Whether the query should return BigInt data type as Number.
 If enable, this might return approximate values. |*boolean* | false |

-This is a breaking change from 3.0 compare to previous version and mysql/mysql2 drivers.

 If wanting compatibility with previous version those values can be set to true / use [`typeCast`](#typeCast) to convert DECIMAL/BIGINT to expect value.

+## Recommendation

 ### Timezone consideration